DrBig-Brain/PlacementPredictor/readme.md

 - Train-test split: 80-20
 - Cross-validation: 5 folds
 - Hyperparameter tuning using GridSearchCV
+- Performance metrics: Accuracy

 ## Files Description

-- `app.py`: Streamlit web application
+- `app.py`: Streamlit web application for user interface
-- `EDA.ipynb`: Exploratory Data Analysis
+- `EDA.ipynb`: Exploratory Data Analysis notebook with visualizations
-- `model.ipynb`: Initial model development
+- `model.ipynb`: Initial model development and experimentation
-- `modeling.ipynb`: Detailed modeling and evaluation
+- `modeling.ipynb`: Final model implementation with evaluation
-- `Data`: Contains training and testing datasets
+- `Data/`: Directory containing training and testing datasets
-- `models`: Contains saved
+- `models/`: Directory containing saved model files and transformers

+## Contributing

+Feel free to fork this repository and submit pull requests.
+For major changes, please open an issue first to discuss what you would like to change.